mumpitzstuff/fhem-BleTagBattery/README.md

 <ul>
   <u><b>BleTagBattery - Update batteryLevel for all BLE tags</b></u>
   <br>
-  This module can be used to update the Reading batteryLevel for all bluetooth low energy tags registered as PRESENCE devices.<br><br>
+  This module can be used to update the Reading batteryLevel and battery for all bluetooth low energy tags registered as PRESENCE devices.<br><br>
   <b>Requirements:</b><br>
   <ul>
     <li>Gattool is required to use this module.
 Be sure that bluez is installed (sudo apt-get install bluez).</li>